-A transportable home is usually a newly constructed house that is built off-site in a factory and, once constructed, it is then transported to a separate location using a truck.
+A transportable home is usually a newly constructed house that is built in one location, often in a factory, and then once constructed, is transported to a different location using a truck.
 A transportable home is built to a plan that the owners have chosen just like a traditional home.
 The transportable home design may also have custom features that the owner has chosen to suit their lifestyle, this may include adding an extra bedroom, a scullery in the kitchen for extra storage or even a walk-in wardrobe which comes off the master bedroom ensuite.
 The options can be endless and many transportable home designs are not restricted, which is a very common misconception due to the fact that they are delivered from one site to another via a truck.

-One of the biggest benefits of a transportable home is that they are constructed in a factory, this means that the construction process is not hindered by disruptions such as weather conditions resulting in faster construction time.
+One of the biggest benefits of a transportable home is that they are typically prefabricated meaning they're constructed in a factory and not hindered by disruptions such as weather conditions resulting in faster construction time.
 This means a transportable home can be built and delivered to site in as little as 20 weeks!
 Houses built indoors, under controlled environments, can be built up to 40% quicker than a conventional home.
 A transportable home generally only makes one trip, from the factory to its final resting place and this is one of the key differences between a transportable home and a relocatable home.

 On average a relocatable house can cost anywhere from around $16,000 for a small house in average condition to about $100,000 for a larger home.
 Although it is possible to find a cheeky bargain going for $1 on TradeMe every now and then.
 But keep in mind there will need to be substantial DIY to get these homes up to the government’s healthy homes standards.

 When it comes to choosing the right home for you we suggest making sure you do your due diligence and your own research, weigh up all the pros and cons and then consider talking to specialists.